UPDATE - Jan. 24, 2019: I've updated the article to include the top 6 best adjustable dumbbells.

 Here's the pros, cons and key features of the Core Fitness adjustable dumbbell set:

-- The Core Fitness adjustable dumbbells have the same exact design as the StairMaster TwistLock adjustable dumbbells, which are increasingly difficult in stock online.
+- The Core Fitness adjustable dumbbells have the same exact design as the StairMaster TwistLock adjustable dumbbells, which are increasingly difficult to find in stock online.
 It appears that the company that owns StairMaster (Core Health & Fitness) is rebranding the same dumbbell design under the name of "Core Fitness."
 Luckily, these retail at a MUCH lower price than the StairMaster branded version did (i.e. ~$600 for the StairMaster vs. ~$300 for the Core Fitness the last time I checked).

 - Adjusts from 5-50 lbs per dumbbell.